frostcone/magmaguy.com/wiki/es/elitemobs/creating_bosses.md

 </div>

-Esto mostraría algo como `Jefe genial: ¡En 414,55,347 a solo 10 bloques de distancia!`
+Esto mostraría algo como `Cool boss: At 414,55,347 only 10 blocks away!`

 </details>